luismartinezs/luis-martinez-site/content/blog/sc2-outline.md

   - Look back at how you have done things, particularly your mistakes.
     - Be critical with yourself
       - But don't punish yourself for your mistakes
+      - And don't compare yourself to others, compare yourself to how you were yesterday
         - We're all human
   - You're alwys responsible for your mistakes
     - The cause is always something **you** did badly